-So much so that we’re now living through a period of acceptance that the Germans are far better than the Three Lions, so perhaps it’s about time we weren’t just inspired by them on the pitch, but also in the language we use to describe the game.
+So much so that we’re now living through a period of acceptance that the Germans are usually better than the Three Lions (barring the last World Cup, of course), so perhaps it’s about time we weren’t just inspired by them on the pitch, but also in the language we use to describe the game.

-With the arrival of Jurgen Klopp at Liverpool, we’ve learnt all about gegenpressing’s merits (and recently deep flaws), but what about the rest?
+Since the arrival of Jurgen Klopp at Liverpool, we’ve learnt all about gegenpressing’s merits, but what about the rest?

 We’ve picked out some of the best phrases our German friends use to describe the beautiful game.

 A truly brilliant phrase.
 A bananenflanke is used to describe a curvy cross, literally a ‘cross shaped like a banana’.

 Hamburg legend Manfred Kaltz was one of the kings of the bananenflanke, but if you need a slightly more contemporary reference you could use David Beckham.

 Literally translated as a ‘tournament squad’, the turniermannschaft is how Germans describe their own national team – a bit shoddy in qualification, but know how to bring the goods in major tournaments.